ryanallen/articles/markdown/UXPin/app-design-process.md

 * Bonus edits for perfection if there is time

 ---
+#From Idea to App in 16 Steps
+1. Recognize the Problem with 5 Whys
+2. Determine Your Target Audience
+3. Identify your target audiences' needs with interviews and surveys
+4. Explore Solutions - Concept sketches
+5. Select the Best Solutions with a Concept Selection Matrix
+6. Mockups
+7. Stakeholder Validation
+8. Lo-fi Prototypes with Design Iterations
+9. User Testing with lo-fi prototypes
+   (users includes stakeholders)
+10. Hi-fi Prototypes with Design Iterations
+11. User Testing with hi-fi prototypes
+12. Alpha
+13. Testing
+14. Beta
+15. Testing
+16. Version 1.0

+---
 1. The Problem
 	1.1 Recognize the Problem
 	1.2 The Five Whys